 Meet the Farmers

-Relatively new to the farming scene, Dan was born to do this job!
+Dan was born to do this job!
 With a passion to match his work ethic, he’s a natural at farming!
 Dan is the main workhorse here, managing the production of the crops from planting and irrigating to harvesting, organizing the crew and selling at the Farmers’ Markets.
 With his steady, positive personality, never disheartened by a rainy day, he is a joy to have around.
-When not farming, Dan is out having fun with his three kiddos or enjoying a coffee with Kat.
+When not farming, Dan is out having fun with his four kiddos or enjoying a coffee with Kat.

-Kat has been involved in farming for nearly 2 decades!
-Starting in the fresh-cut flower industry in Ontario at 14, she’s tried her hand at forestry, greenhouse operations, ranching and beekeeping.
-She first joined the crew at Pilgrims’ Produce to learn about veggie production nearly 10 years ago.
+Kat has been involved in farming for over 2 decades!
+Starting in the fresh-cut flower industry in Ontario as a young teen, she’s tried her hand at forestry, greenhouse operations, ranching and beekeeping.
+She first joined the crew at Pilgrims’ Produce to learn about veggie production over a dozen years ago.
 The common thread in all these experiences has been a love for the outdoors, working with her hands and enjoying the beauty of the natural world.
-Kat would rather be out gardening her flower plot or capturing beauty through her camera lens, but she also juggles the office tasks for running the farm business.
-Also filling her time and heart are their three young children, who are happy to join in any farming adventures!
+Kat handles the office tasks for running the farm business and loves to get her hands in the dirt when she can.
+Also filling her time and heart are their four young children, who are happy to join in many farming adventures!

 Why does organic matter?

 Recognizing that the ecosystems which surround us are more complex and dynamic than most of us understand, we seek to work with the natural world as much as possible.
 It takes good healthy soil – biologically active – to produce nutrient-dense plants which will result in healthy people.
 We are committed long-term to our small parcel of land and the community that surrounds it.
 Like Rachel Carson, author of Silent Spring, we believe that by focusing on the “wonders and realities of this universe about us, the less taste we shall have for its destruction.”